spectrocloud/librarium/docs/docs-content/clusters/cluster-management/taints.md

 Palette enables Taints to be applied to a node pool to restrict a set of intolerant pods getting scheduled to a Palette node pool.
 Taints can be applied during initial provisioning of the cluster and modified later.

-## Apply Taints to nodes
+### Apply Taints to Nodes

-Taints can be applied to worker pools while creation of a new cluster from the node pool configuration page as follows:
+Taints can be applied to worker pools while creating a new cluster from the node pool configuration page as follows:

 * Enable the “Taint” select button.
 * To apply the Taint, set the following parameters: